Professor Dirk Englund

 englund -at- mit -dot- edu

 Dirk Englund received his BS in Physics from Caltech in 2002.
-Following a Fulbright year at TU Eindhoven, he earned an MS in electrical engineering and a PhD in Applied Physics in 2008, both from Stanford University.
-He was a postdoctoral fellow at Harvard University until 2010, when he started his group as Assistant Professor of Electrical Engineering and of Applied Physics at Columbia University.
-In 2013, he joined the faculty of MIT's Department of Electrical Engineering and Computer Science.
-Dirk's research focuses on quantum technologies based on semiconductor and optical systems.
-Recent recognitions include the 2011 Presidential Early Career Award for Scientists and Engineers, the 2011 Sloan Research Fellowship in Physics, the 2012 DARPA Young Faculty Award, the 2012 IBM Faculty Award, and an 2016 R&D100 Award, R&D's Magazine's award for the 100 best technologies of the year.
+After a Fulbright fellowship at T.U.
+Eindhoven, he completed an MS in Electrical Engineering and a PhD in Applied Physics at Stanford University in 2008.
+After a postdoctoral fellowship at Harvard University, he joined Columbia University as Assistant Professor of E.E. and of Applied Physics.
+He joined the MIT EECS faculty in 2013.
+Recent recognitions include the 2011 PECASE, the 2011 Sloan Fellowship in Physics, the 2012 DARPA Young Faculty Award, the 2017 ACS Photonics Young Investigator Award, and the OSA's 2017 Adolph Lomb Medal, a Bose Research Fellowship in 2018, and a 2020 Humboldt Research Fellowship.

 PhD (Appl.
 Physics), Stanford (2008)